 COLLEGE STATION -- Dr. Wendy L. Keeney-Kennicutt

-, an educational outreach program that introduces an estimated 2,000 people -- predominantly Texas schoolchildren -- to the wonders of chemistry each year.
-For the past 10 years, she also has served as primary organizer of Texas A&M's Chemistry Open House and Science Exploration Gallery, hosted each fall by the Texas A&M Local Section of the American Chemical Society in conjunction with the Texas A&M Department of Chemistry as part of National Chemistry Week.
+During her 26-year career at Texas A&M, Keeney-Kennicutt has worked in a variety of science-related professions, from research scientist to laboratory supervisor.
+A familiar face to most science undergraduate students as the associate director of Texas A&M's First Year Chemistry Program, she also is a longtime member of the Texas A&M's popular Chemistry Road Show, an educational outreach program that introduces an estimated 4,000 people -- predominantly Texas schoolchildren -- to the wonders of chemistry each year.
+For the past 11 years, she has served as primary organizer of Texas A&M's Chemistry Open House and Science Exploration Gallery, hosted each fall by the Texas A&M Local Section of the American Chemical Society in conjunction with the Texas A&M Department of Chemistry as part of National Chemistry Week.

 Contact: Shana K. Hutchins, (979) 862-1237 or email@example.com or Dr. Wendy L. Keeney-Kennicutt, (979) 845-3256 or firstname.lastname@example.org